AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/gamification.md

 **Gamification points for providing L1 and L3 feedback and star rating**

-Adobe Captivate Prime now enables an Administrator to activate a gamification criterion that awards points to users when they provide an L1 feedback, L3 feedback, and a star rating.
+Adobe Learning Manager now enables an Administrator to activate a gamification criterion that awards points to users when they provide an L1 feedback, L3 feedback, and a star rating.

 ![](assets/feedback-rating.png)